mjjstockman/ecomm/README.md

 ## Cart
 If the current user does not have any items in their cart they are shown a message that their cart is empty and a CTA button back to the menu.

-A user with items in their cart is shown an image of the item, it's name and price.
-They can use a quantity input to adjust the quantity (no more than 9, no less then 1), or use a remove link to remove all items from the cart.
+A user with items in their cart is shown an image of the item, its name and price.
+They can use a quantity input to adjust the quantity (no more than 9, no less than 1), or use a remove link to remove all items from the cart.
 The cart total in shown and a primary button back to the menu and a CTA button to the checkout.
-The checkout button has the text "Secure Checkout" and an icon of a padlock to help install user confidence.
+The checkout button has the text "Secure Checkout" and an icon of a padlock to help build user confidence.

 [Back to top ⇧](#Get-Wurst)

 ## Checkout
 The checkout shows an order summary and a form to fill in payment details.
 The form will be pre-filled if the logged in user has previously chosen to have their information saved.

-There is a primary button to adjust the cart and a CTA button to complete order.
+There is a primary button to adjust the cart and a CTA button to complete the order.
 The "Complete Order" button includes an icon of a padlock for reasons discussed previously.

 When a site user is logged in they can choose to have their details saved by checking a checkbox.

 Red warning text and an explanation icon informs the user how much they are about to be charged.